TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 The enhanced architecture now supports:

 **Memory Optimization:**
-• ReadWithCache() for efficient memory access
-• Automatic cache invalidation
-• Performance monitoring and adaptive updates
+â€¢ ReadWithCache() for efficient memory access â€¢ Automatic cache invalidation â€¢ Performance monitoring and adaptive updates

 **Enhanced Backup System:**
-• Cycling progress backups (1-10) with automatic rotation
-• Settings backup to AppData with restore functionality
-• Automatic backup creation on changes
+â€¢ Cycling progress backups (1-10) with automatic rotation â€¢ Settings backup to AppData with restore functionality â€¢ Automatic backup creation on changes

 **Improved UI:**
-• Multiple layout modes (Normal, Compact, Mini, Overlay)
-• Enhanced filtering and search capabilities
-• Better connection management with dedicated window
-• Right-click context menus for common actions
+â€¢ Multiple layout modes (Normal, Compact, Mini, Overlay) â€¢ Enhanced filtering and search capabilities â€¢ Better connection management with dedicated window â€¢ Right-click context menus for common actions

 **Advanced Route Features:**
-• Enhanced prerequisite system
-• Better completion tracking
-• Improved file searching with fallback locations
-• Support for game state transitions (loading, menu, gameplay)
+â€¢ Enhanced prerequisite system â€¢ Better completion tracking â€¢ Improved file searching with fallback locations â€¢ Support for game state transitions (loading, menu, gameplay)

 ---

 [Troubleshooting] 15.
 Troubleshooting Common Issues

 **Game Not Detected**
-• Verify the exact process name using Task Manager
-• Check ConnectionWindow dropdown includes your game
-• Ensure DetectRunningGame() includes your process mapping
+â€¢ Verify the exact process name using Task Manager â€¢ Check ConnectionWindow dropdown includes your game â€¢ Ensure DetectRunningGame() includes your process mapping

 **Stats Not Updating**
-• Confirm memory addresses are correct for your game version
-• Check if ReadWithCache() calls are properly implemented
-• Verify GameStatsBase inheritance is correct
-• Use Debug.WriteLine() to log stats retrieval
+â€¢ Confirm memory addresses are correct for your game version â€¢ Check if ReadWithCache() calls are properly implemented â€¢ Verify GameStatsBase inheritance is correct â€¢ Use Debug.WriteLine() to log stats retrieval

 **Route File Not Loading**
-• Check file format (TSV with tabs, not spaces)
-• Verify file is in the correct Routes/ folder
-• Ensure RouteManager.CheckCompletion() includes your collectible types
-• Test with the enhanced file searching system
+â€¢ Check file format (TSV with tabs, not spaces) â€¢ Verify file is in the correct Routes/ folder â€¢ Ensure RouteManager.CheckCompletion() includes your collectible types â€¢ Test with the enhanced file searching system

 **Connection Issues**
-• Use the new ConnectionWindow instead of old dropdown system
-• Check Settings > Game Directory is set correctly
-• Verify GameConnectionManager updates are complete
-• Run Route Tracker as administrator if needed
+â€¢ Use the new ConnectionWindow instead of old dropdown system â€¢ Check Settings > Game Directory is set correctly â€¢ Verify GameConnectionManager updates are complete â€¢ Run Route Tracker as administrator if needed

 **UI Issues**
-• Ensure all helper classes are updated
-• Check that SettingsMenuManager includes your game
-• Verify ConnectionWindow shows your game option
-• Test different layout modes work correctly
+â€¢ Ensure all helper classes are updated â€¢ Check that SettingsMenuManager includes your game â€¢ Verify ConnectionWindow shows your game option â€¢ Test different layout modes work correctly

 ---